ManageIQ/manageiq.org/source/blog/2014-10-02-podcast-4-with-jarid-and-nirmal-from-booz-allen.html.md

 <iframe width="640" height="360" src="//www.youtube.com/embed/Xp708MUvRss" frameborder="0" allowfullscreen></iframe>

-<a href="http://boozallen.com/" target="_blank">Booz Allen Hamilton</a> is a founding member of the ManageIQ community and is doing some amazing things, integration-wise - look for some great sessions from them at the [design summit](http://miqdevsummit14.eventbrite.com/) discussing their upcoming open source release.
+<a href="http://boozallen.com/" target="_blank">Booz Allen Hamilton</a> is a founding member of the ManageIQ community, a co-sponsor of the [design summit](http://miqdevsummit14.eventbrite.com/), and is doing some amazing things, integration-wise, with ManageIQ.
+Look for some great sessions from them next week discussing their upcoming open source release.